 Upon the issuance of the 2024 Series F Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution and invested in Investment Securities.
-A portion of the proceeds of the 2024 Series F Bonds is expected to be used by the Corporation to directly or indirectly (through the refunding of certain outstanding bonds) finance four (4) mortgage loans (the "2024 Series F Senior Mortgage Loans") and three (3) subordinate mortgage loans (the "2024 Series F Subordinate Mortgage Loans" and, together with the 2024 Series F Senior Mortgage Loans, the "2024 Series F New Construction Mortgage Loans").
-A portion of the proceeds of the 2024 Series F Bonds is expected to be used by the Corporation to indirectly (through the refunding of certain outstanding bonds) finance and/or reimburse the Corporation and the General Resolution for the financing of one (1) senior nonaccelerable mortgage loan (the "2024 Series F PACT Mortgage Loan").
-A portion of the proceeds of the 2024 Series F Bonds is expected to be used by the Corporation to indirectly (through the refunding of certain outstanding bonds) finance a portion of one (1) mortgage loan (the "2024 Series F Linden Plaza Mortgage Loan").
-The remaining portion of the proceeds of the 2024 Series F Bonds is expected to be used by the Corporation to indirectly (through the refunding of certain outstanding bonds) finance, and/or reimburse the Corporation for its own previous financing of, portions of eight (8) subordinate mortgage loans (the "2024 Series F Securitization Mortgage Loans"; the 2024 Series F Securitization Mortgage Loans, the 2024 Series F New Construction Mortgage Loans, the 2024 Series F PACT Mortgage Loan and the 2024 Series F Linden Plaza Mortgage Loan are collectively referred to as the "2024 Series F Mortgage Loans").
+A portion of the proceeds of the 2024 Series F Bonds is expected to be used by the Corporation for the financing of five\ (5) \ mortgage loans (the "2024 Series F Senior Mortgage Loans").
+A portion the proceeds of the 2024 Series F Bonds is expected to be used by the Corporation to finance and/or reimburse the Corporation and the General Resolution for the financing of one\ (1) \ senior non-accelerable mortgage loans (the "2024 Series F PACT Mortgage Loan").
+A portion of the proceeds of the 2024 Series F Bonds is expected to be used by the Corporation to finance a portion of[, and to reimburse the Corporation's previous financing of a portion of,] one\ (1) \ mortgage loan (the "2024 Series F Linden Plaza Mortgage Loan").
+The remaining portion of the proceeds of the 2024 Series F Bonds is expected to be used by the Corporation to finance, and/or reimburse the Corporation for its own previous financing of, portions of [\\]\ ([\\])\ subordinate mortgage loans (the "2024 Series F Securitization Mortgage Loans"; the 2024 Series F Securitization Mortgage Loans, the 2024 Series F Securitization Mortgage Loans, the 2024 Series F Linden Plaza Mortgage Loan are collectively referred to as the "2024 Series F Mortgage Loans").
 See "PLAN OF FINANCING-General-2024 Series F Bonds."